You are here: Home Learn more

 • 24 pages of content.

 The production of the brochure is financed by ads and the company register.
-For more information about these sponsorship conditions, head over to the sponsor page.
+For more information about the company register, the last available sponsorship option, head over to the register page.

 The brochure contains real life use cases of Python programming.
-It will show case Python projects with great impact, fascinating aspect or interesting twist from all application spaces covering use cases in business, science, industry, education, media, government, public sector and charity.
+It showcases Python projects with great impact, fascinating aspect or interesting twist from all application spaces covering use cases in business, science, industry, education, media, government, public sector and charity.

-It will show people that Python is mature enough to be used in mission-critical systems to e.g. move billions of dollars through financial trading systems, run tests for NASA's Space Shuttle, collect VAT taxes from traders at the national level, or semi-autonomously control giant robots.
+It proves that Python is mature enough to be used in mission-critical systems to e.g. move billions of dollars through financial trading systems, run tests for NASA's Space Shuttle, collect VAT taxes from traders at the national level, or semi-autonomously control giant robots.
 Topics that are interesting to people without having to know a lot about computers or programming.

 Why do we need the brochure ?